preetamjain01/Machine-Learning-with-Energy-Datasets/ReadMe.md

 **\
 Part 4: Prediction algorithms**\
-Try out Linear regression, Random forest, Neural networks to build prediction models in Python using sklearn.
+Tried out Linear regression, Random forest, Neural networks to build prediction models in Python using sklearn.
 Compute RMS, MAPE, R2 and MAE for Training and Testing datasets.
 Which model would you recommend?
 Refer to Paper A for guidance on building models.
 (Note: The github has